krishnapatel18/krishnapatel18/README.md

 I am interested in Tech, Design, as well as Coding!
 Currently learning Web development..

-I am looking forward to learn and work on different projects,
+Looking forward to work and learn from different projects,

 Let's Connect!